Holist-IX/Cerberus/README.md

 layer-2 switching.
 Cerberus takes a proactive approach to network configuration and only allows connections to hosts that are already configured.
 By taking a proactive approach to network configuration, Cerberus takes multicast traffic and translates it to unicast.
-This eliminates MAC leanring happening on the switches themselves.
+This eliminates MAC learning happening on the switches themselves.
 Cerberus is build on top of the [Ryu OpenFlow Controller](https://ryu.readthedocs.io/en/latest/index.html).